Crock Pot Beef Stroganoff

 Slow Cooker Cut = Chuck

 In this particular recipe I use a chuck roast because it breaks down to tender perfection while it cooks slowly in the crock pot, uniting with the other ingredients to create a harmony of flavor!
+Just chunk it up into bite sized pieces, or buy already cut “stew meat” at the grocer.

 The nice thing about cooking low and slow is you can use a cheaper cut of meat.
 Which means you get more value for your money with this meal.
 You can get away with this tougher cut because you are giving it time to cook.